dakoo/dakoo.github.io/_posts/2015-08-05-quicksort-in-c.md

 ### The performance of quicksort

 There are a lot of implementations of quick sort algorithm.
-Even the time complexity of the algorithm is **nlog(n)**, the real performance is highly depending on the partition algorithm.
+Even though the time complexity of the algorithm is **nlog(n)**, the real performance is highly depending on the partition algorithm.

 The pseudo code of quicksort algorithm is as follows.
 {% highlight javascript %}